jklsnt/taproot3/src/mathematics/linear_algebra/KBxChapter3AReading.md

 ```
 we can uniquely map between the basis of a subspace and a list of equal len in a diff subspace?

+#question wait how does the uniqness proof work here at the end?